 Here are tips on planning your own funeral from the Federal Trade Commission.

 Pre-need insurance.
 Another way to pay for a funeral with insurance is pre-need insurance.
 This type of policy is typically purchased through the funeral home of your choice.
 You select all your own burial arrangements, lock in the price and buy a pre-need insurance policy to cover it.
-The money goes directly to the funeral home when you die, not to your family.
-Pre-need policies are typically purchased from a funeral director who is also a licensed insurance agent.
+The money typically goes directly to the funeral home when you die, not to your family.
+Pre-need policies are often purchased from a funeral director who is also a licensed insurance agent.

 No matter how you choose to fund a funeral, make sure your survivors know there's money set aside.